andreidiaconu/fileprune/README.md

-# File Prune
+# File Prune<sup>1</sup>: Find files to delete.

-Find files to delete.
+This is a desktop application.
+It shows you a beautifull overview of all your disk usage that helps you pick what to delete to free up space.

-* *to prune: To cut away what is unwanted or superfluous.
-To cut off or cut back parts of a tree for better shape or more fruitful growth*
+Coming soon.

-* *File Prune: files and folders form a tree structure.
-File prune cuts off or cuts back parts of the tree that are unwanted*
+- <sup>1</sup>*prune: To cut off or cut back parts of a tree for better shape or more fruitful growth.
+To cut away what is unwanted or superfluous.*